Who I am, what AICAP HR is, and why this blueprint exists.

 - Sweet spotPre-IPO and late-stage growth

-- Three offersAI HR Audit · Capability Workshops · Outcome Partnership
+- Three offersAI HR Audit · Capability Workshops · Advisory

 - ApproachOperator, not vendor.
 Designs for adoption, not just deployment.